magneum/BloomBot/docs/README.md

 <h1 align="left">🚨Legal</h1>

 ```
-WhatsBot is in no way affiliated with, authorized, maintained,
+whatsbot is in no way affiliated with, authorized, maintained,
 sponsored or endorsed by WhatsApp or any of its affiliates or
 subsidiaries.
 This is an independent and unofficial software.
 Use at your own risk.